scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 # Prologue

-"Scott, are you OK?
+It's December 2016.
+People keep asking me if I'm OK.
+One of them is Georg, our executive coach.
+We chat in the kitchen.
+After a pause he says  "Scott, are you OK?
 You look exhausted."

-December 2016.
-Several people have asked me if I'm OK over the last couple of months.
-Two or three of them make time to chat with me.
-I bump into Georg, our executive coach, whilst getting some water in the kitch and he asks "Scott, are you OK?
-You look exhausted."
-I give a quick version of what's on my plate from behind tired eyes.

-2016 saw me shift from senior product manager, to lead product manager, to unofficial head of product.
-In December of that year I'm directly managing 15 product managers (along with a couple of Web Operations Engineers), have just completed 5 simultaneous recruitment campaigns, and remain hands-on product manager for a couple of teams.
-I've just completed work with other heads of product on the first role description and career pathway for product managers in government which has been a great experience but taken a lot of time and effort.
+From behind tired eyes I let him know what's on my plate.
+In the last 12-months I've shifted from Senior Product Manager to Lead Product Manager.
+And then to unofficial Head of Product.
+I'm  managing 15 product managers.
+I'm also managing a couple of Web Operations Engineers for good measure.
+I've just completed five simultaneous recruitment campaigns.
+And remain hands-on product manager for two teams.
 This was  too much for one person to do.
-I was burned out.
+I was burned-out.

 Georg suggests I make time to have a chat with him to see if we  improve things.
 A few days later we meet in the week before the  Christmas break.
 And so began my real development as a product leader.

 # Introduction